Snodland railway station: History

 The station was built in 1856, for the South Eastern Railway.
-It is a Grade II listed building, with two storeys: the lower floors were for the station offices and public rooms and the upper floors designed as the station master's flat.
+It is a Grade II listed building, with two storeys: the lower floors were for the station offices and public rooms and the upper floors that were designed as the station master's flat.
 The station is located just to the north of the High Street, with a passenger footbridge and a level crossing over the railway.

-The former Queen's Head Hotel adjacent to the station was built to serve railway passengers: it closed in 1991 is now a residential care facility.
+The former Queen's Head Hotel, adjacent to the station, was built to serve railway passengers.
+It closed in 1991 is now a residential care facility.

 Snodland was once equipped with a goods shed and sidings located behind platform 2 of which the remaining supports the platform 2 canopy.
 To the immediate north of the station a pair of goods loops, remnants of which can be seen.
 The late 19th century signal box alongside the station has been closed and is now a listed building.

 The ticket office was originally closed around 1990, and in 2007, a PERTIS (Permit to Travel) ticket machine was installed just outside the entrance to the northbound platform.
-The ticket office was reopened in September 2016.
+However, the ticket office was reopened in September 2016.